-How did your Mum, Dad and sister Ursula react?
+How did your Mum, Dad, and sister Ursula react?

 What was your title, department, job requirement for the British government and relationship with the government of those countries?

-I went out as Veterinary Officer as part of the UK’s aid package.
+I went out as a Veterinary Officer as part of the UK’s aid package.
 I was employed directly by the local governments, ODA/Crown Agents acting as ‘recruiting agents’.
 The Department of Veterinary Services within the Ministry of Agriculture in the different countries set its own agenda, depending on the local needs.
 Our responsibilities were to fill the skills gap until the local country had trained its own nationals to fill the posts.

 What was your exact memory of the very first moment you stepped foot on African soil?
 What mode of transport?

 The staff I encountered everywhere were conscientious in the duties although frustrations and amusements abounded.
-Their choice of language was sometimes excusable only by their obvious repeating of what they had heard from their European seniors and added colour to conversations!
+Their choice of language was sometimes excusable only by their obvious repeating of what they had heard from their European seniors and added color to conversations!

 As well as your government work, tell more about your privately set up practices?